LLNL/axom/src/docs/sphinx/coding_guidelines/index.rst

 on the particular code situation.
 It is best to use them in a manner that enhances code readability and help to reduce user and developer errors.

-.. note :: This guide is not a C++ language tutorial.
-Developers should be
+.. note :: While this guide provides information about proper use of the C++
-           familiar with the language and educate themselves on various topics as needed.
+           programming language, it is not a C++ tutorial.
+Developers should understand all language features that they use and educate themselves on various topics as needed.

 **Contents:**